mikewacker/age-verification/DESIGN.md

 2. Are there ways to fix or mitigate this problem?
 3. If this problem cannot be fixed, is it a fatal flaw, or is it a minor issue?

+In this detailed design:

-In the detailed design, we did a pretty good job of spotting problems, but we did an even better job of finding ways to fix or mitigate those problems.
+- We did a pretty good job of identifying problems, but...
+- We did an even better job of identifying ways to fix or mitigate those problems.
-(And I'm certainly not the only one capable of doing that; others may also find ways to improve this design.)
+    - I'm certainly not the only one capable of doing that; others may also find ways to improve this design.

-While this proof-of-concept solution is not perfect, it is certainly good enough to prove that the concept is possible.
+While this proof-of-concept solution is not perfect, it certainly is good enough to prove that the concept is possible.

 By contrast, a common problem with the "expert analysis" here is that it lists problems with age verification, and then it jumps to an (often predetermined) conclusion that age verification and privacy cannot coexist.